 Even if you have been to Montgomery, the odds are very much against you happening to have seen this house.

 Heck, even if you live in Montgomery, you still very unlikely to have seen this house.

 What is surprising is that my pal Rich, the owner of this house and the author of today’s guest post, has also never seen this house.
 Rich has mastered making real estate investing truly passive.

 Time was, I fooled around with real estate myself.
 For the most part, I did pretty well.
 Although my first purchase was a self inflicted wound.
 Only now, decades later, can I see the humor in it.

 But whether I was hemorrhaging cash or minting it, it always took time and effort.
 Less an investment than an investment/job hybrid.
 Too much like work for my taste.

 This experience has made me very skeptical of most real estate investing books, articles and podcasts.
 They always seem just too easy, risk free and sure.
 Not my experience, or that of the real estate investors I’ve known.

 Still, for those who take the time to learn and understand the craft, there is no question that there is money to be made.
 Maybe even passively.

-I met Rich when he attended Chautauqua a couple of years ago.
+I met Rich when he attended Chautauqua several years ago.
 We became friends.

-Back in September, I heard him on the ChooseFI podcast, and that reminded me I had been meaning to ask him to write this guest post.
+Back in September of 2018, I heard him on the ChooseFI podcast, and that reminded me I had been meaning to ask him to write this guest post.
 How, exactly, I wanted him to tell us, has he made real estate totally passive?